 To celebrate my birthday, I reflected on the beginning of my own leadership journey.
 Today, I share the last four of the seven lessons that have shaped and influenced my leadership over the last 20 years.

-Last week, I turned 37 and to celebrate, I’m sharing some key lessons I’ve learned in the last 20 year of leadership.
+A few years ago to celebrate my birthday, I shared some key lessons I’ve learned in the last 20 year of leadership.
 Last session, I shared 3 of those lessons and today we will conclude with the last four.

 Lesson #4: Assemble a Great Team, Don’t Micromanage, and Listen